normanzb/chuanr/README.md

     * n(any char) unmatch if equal to specified input
 * *: match everything, including empty and whitespace.
 * *(regexp): match the regexp.
+* l: match the checksum from luhn algorithm validation, especially useful for creditcard validation.

 #Feeling Geeky